cesarsotovalero/cesarsotovalero.github.io/_posts/2021-4-5-enhance-your-readme-with-asciinema.md

 {% endhighlight %}

 where `PATH_TO_FILE` is the path to your `demo.gif` file on GitHub.

+I have used this method to add a terminal screencast in the `README.md` of [DepClean](https://github.com/castor-software/depclean) (one of my tools), so that the users can easily grasp its basic usage.

 # Insert the recording in a website